Baker-Akhiezer specialisation of joint eigenfunctions for hyperbolic relativistic Calogero-Moser Hamiltonians: Baker--Akhiezer specialisation

 This result provides a natural generalisation of the iterated residue formulae for BA-functions for rational and trigonometric Calogero--Moser--Sutherland operators obtained by Felder and Veselov \cite{FV09}.

 In the two subsections below, we provide our proofs of Thm.~\ref{Thm:PhiN} and Prop.~\ref{Prop:psiN}.
 To begin with, we establish the $N=2$ cases of the results.
 These we then use as the basis for proofs by induction on $N$.
+To shorten some of the formulae involved, we typically suppress dependence on the parameters $a$ and $m$.